-Server monitoring is a very important function – it provides alerts about your infrastructure.
-With server monitoring configured and in place, you can pick up small issues and have them resolved as soon as possible.
+Server monitoring is a vital function – it provides alerts about your infrastructure.
+With server monitoring configured and in place, you can pick up small issues and resolve them as soon as possible.

 Server monitoring involves these important aspects:

 **Step 1: ** Open up WHM in your web browser.

 Step 2: Type 'status' in the search box.